simonebaracchi/anagrhash/README.md

         -o filename     : Writes anagrams to file
         [any word]      : Use word as token
-        { [any word] }  : Add the words specified between curly brackets to an exclusive-tokens group -v              : Verbose mode.
+        { [any word] }  : Add the words specified between curly brackets to an exclusive-tokens group -n              : Terminates every token with a newline before generating a hash.
+        -v              : Verbose mode.
         -vv             : Also prints every generated key.
         -?              : Prints this help.